EdJoPaTo/website-stalker-example/io/kaitai/doc/serialization-html.md

 Unlike the existing parser implementation of bit types which relied on explicit `alignToByte()` calls (and this resulted in many problems, because in many cases the compiler failed in where to insert them and where not), all byte-aligned operations in Java and Python runtime libraries with serialization support now perform the byte alignment automatically, and the explicit `alignToByte()` calls shouldn’t be needed anymore.

 When you write a structure with `X`-bit `type: bX` fields, only full bytes are written once they’re known.
-This means that if your format ends at an unaligned bit position, the bits of the final partial byte remain in the internal "bit buffer", but they will not be written to the underlying stream until you do some operation which aligns the position to a byte boundary (e.g. `writeBytes(0)`, `seek(…​)`, or explicit `writeAlignToByte()`).
+This means that if your format ends at an unaligned bit position, the bits of the final partial byte remain in the internal "bit buffer", but they will not be written to the underlying stream until you do some operation which aligns the position to a byte boundary (e.g. `writeBytes([])`, `seek(…​)`, or explicit `writeAlignToByte()`).
 However, if you don’t have anything else to write and don’t need to work with that stream anymore, it’s recommended to `close()` the stream, which automatically writes the remaining bits (if any) before closing the stream.

 * Java